jasecode/kong-connect-qa/README.md

 * Integrate fixtures to differ between environments (prod, staging, preprod).
 * Debug why 'login via API' doesn't work - use that to login to reduce test runtime.
 * Intercept the responses to get the 'serviceId' instead of doing the URL workaround to get the 'serviceId'.
+* Debug why there's so many 'uncaught:exception' in the application.
+* Reduce Flakiness in the 'can enable App Registration' test.